henriquemod/apolloservers-discord-bot/README.md

    _If you already have a mongodb server you can skip this step_
 ####

-5. Rename .env.example to .env and fill variables with your relevant data _If in production I strongly recommend using local environment variables instead putting in an. env file for security purposes_
+5. Rename .env.example to .env and fill variables with your relevant data</br>
+_If in production I strongly recommend using local environment variables instead putting in an. env file for security purposes_
 ####
 6. Build project